 Patents as a proxy for innovation

 Further, patents are the predominant intellectual property right, as they protect functions and studies show that about 80 percent of all inventions are patent protected.
+To top it all off, patent data is publicly available from patent offices, which makes it a trustworthy source of innovation information.

 With our multi-level education system, you can steadily increase your knowledge and experience in the fields of patent analytics, business value creation via patents, patent strategies, and more.